Punch Gunalan

-Datuk Punch Gunalan (4 February 1944 – 15 August 2012) was a Malaysian badminton player, who achieved success in both singles and doubles competitions.
+Datuk Punch Gunalan (4 February 1944 – 15 August 2012) was a Malaysian badminton player who achieved success in both singles and doubles competitions.

 Badminton career

-Gunalan was a talented right-hander who spent what might have been some of the best years of his playing career competing only sporadically as a student in England.
+Gunalan was a right-hander who spent the early years of his playing career competing only sporadically as a student in England.

-In early 70s, Gunalan and his partner, Ng Boon Bee became the leading men's doubles team in the world.
+In the early 70s, Gunalan and his partner, Ng Boon Bee, became the leading men's doubles team in the world.
 They captured gold at the biennial Asian Games (1970), at the quadrennial Commonwealth Games (1970), and at the Asian Championships (1969).
 They captured the venerable All England title in 1971.

 Though perhaps less consistent in singles than he was in doubles, Gunalan was capable of playing it at the highest level.
 He reached the All-England singles final in 1974, losing in three close sets to the iconic Rudy Hartono.
 He also helped Malaysia reach the Thomas Cup final in 1970.
 He is the only Malaysian to capture gold medals in both men's singles and men's doubles at the Sea Games, the Commonwealth Games, and the Asian Games.

 Post-retirement

-After retiring as a player in 1974 Gunalan served in various stints as coach of the Malaysian team, an official in the Malaysian Badminton Association and as an official in the International Badminton Federation (now Badminton World Federation).
-In 1992, as team manager of the Thomas Cup together with Badminton Association of Malaysia (BAM) president Tan Sri Elyas Omar, Malaysia won the Thomas Cup beating Indonesia.
+After retiring as a player in 1974, Gunalan served in various stints as coach of the Malaysian team, an official in the Malaysian Badminton Association, and an official in the International Badminton Federation (now Badminton World Federation).
+In 1992, as team manager of the Thomas Cup together with the Badminton Association of Malaysia (BAM) president Tan Sri Elyas Omar, Malaysia won the Thomas Cup, beating Indonesia.